Hey Planning Mashers!

-My life is about to drastically change – in a few months me and the hubby are leaving China after living here for 10 years and starting a new adventure in Bolivia.
+My life is about to drastically change – in a few months I am leaving China after living here for 8 years and starting a new adventure in Bolivia.

 Some pretty wicked and interesting things are coming.
-I wanted to kind of create a context of the upcoming year because this change will impact every area of my life.
+I wanted to kind of create a context for the upcoming year because this change will impact every area of my life.

 The best way I could think of is to create a list of all the things I’m looking forward to happening.

 For some reason when I was done with the page, I thought it looked much better in black and white, so I just added some accents with thicker black lines and gold and silver gel pens.